zahaibalig/huldra/README.md

 If `assetsStorageType` is `local`, the `cases` array under `REACT_APP_caseOrder` in `config.json` must be populated with the list of case foldernames.

+As the cases are fetched at the beginning of the survey, if you change the value of this parameter, you need to go to the home page and restart the survey from scratch.

 - `responsesStorageType`:
   - Default value: `"download"`
   - Possible values: `"download"`, `"firebase"`